piitaya/hyperledger-starter-app/README.md

 You can see a demo [here](http://hyperledger-starter-demo.eu-gb.mybluemix.net).

-This is the start of to trying to create a node.js starter kit app.
+This is the start of trying to create a node.js starter kit app.
 Any contributions appreciated.